leon-barnard/portfolio/themes/hugo-digital-garden-theme/exampleSite/content/writing/ui-vs--ux--a-culinary-comparison.md

 If I really want a hamburger and all you serve is chicken, I’m going to leave disappointed, regardless of how tasty the chicken is or how pleasant the ambiance is.

 In the end, UX is about user advocacy.
-A [UX designer](https://www.springboard.com/blog/ux-design-process/) should know what users want and don’t want.
+A UX designer should know what users want and don’t want.

 ## Hungry for More?

 One of the great things about the field of user experience is that it _is_ so many things.
 It attracts people from all educational backgrounds and life experiences.
 You can be a terrible artist and still be a great UX designer.
 You can be an engineer or a writer or a psychologist and be a UX designer.

 Moreover, you don’t actually have to _be_ a UX designer to _do_ UX design.
 A good CEO is constantly thinking about the experience their customers have, from the first point of contact to the last.
-And at the highest level of [UX maturity](http://static.inuse.se/uploads/2014/04/UX-Maturity-Model.png) , UX is woven into the fabric of a company, such that essentially _everyone_ contributes to it.
+And at the highest level of UX maturity, UX is woven into the fabric of a company, such that essentially _everyone_ contributes to it.

 But if that makes the question of the difference between UX and UI too complicated, just think of UI as the food and UX as the restaurant.
 It’s close enough.